avoytkiv/azml-github_actions-cicd/README.md

 To register the model, point to either a job's output, or to a location in an Azure Machine Learning datastore.

+>[!Warning]
+>Standard_DS1_v2 and Standard_F2s_v2 may be too small for bigger models and may
+>lead to container termination due to insufficient memory, not enough space on >the disk, or probe failure as it takes too long to initiate the container.

 Here is some testing data to use for the model:

 ```python